litianqi1996/alluxio/underfs/kodo/kodo-en.md

 ```

 After this succeeds, you can visit your Kodo directory `kodo://<KODO_BUCKET>/<KODO_DIRECTORY>` to verify the files
-and directories created by Alluxio exist.
+and directories mounted by Alluxio exist.
 For this test, you should see files named like
 `KODO_BUCKET/KODO_DIRECTORY/default_tests_files/BasicFile_CACHE_PROMOTE_MUST_CACHE`.

 To stop Alluxio, you can run: